AustenLamacraft/academic-kickstart/content/courses/tqm/jellium/index.md

 \end{align}
 $$

-Since the first term on the right hand side contains time ordered products, this identity is only described correctly by \eqref{Wick_ExampleT} if we use the above convention.
+Since the first term on the right hand side contains time ordered products, this identity is only described correctly by $\eqref{Wick_ExampleT}$ if we use the above convention.

 One further note about $T_\tau$-products: operators appearing in a $T_\tau$ product can be regarded as (anti-)commuting, because the actual order that they appear in depends on their $\tau$ labels.
 For instance $T_\tau A(\tau_1)B(\tau_2) = \pm T_\tau B(\tau_2)A(\tau_1)$, depending on whether the operators are bosonic or fermionic.